AdobeDocs/experience-manager-65.pt-BR/help/sites-classic-ui-authoring/classic-feature-pa-using.md

 ---
-title: Visualizar dados de análise de página
+title: Visualização de dados de análise de página
 seo-title: Seeing Page Analytics Data
-description: Use dados de análise de página para avaliar a eficácia do conteúdo da página.
+description: Use os dados de análise de página para medir a eficácia do conteúdo da página.
 seo-description: Use page analytics data to gauge the effectiveness of their page content.
 uuid: a3d1e4d6-56af-44a5-832f-63167ea8af52
 contentOwner: Chris Bohnert